 Anything outside of Japan simply must be called, "powdered green tea."
-The purity of umami is exceptionally difficult to emulate and capture outside of the country, given how matcha is a labor-intensive process.
+The purity of umami is exceptionally difficult to emulate and capture outside of the country, given the labor-intensive process making matcha is.
 A large part of this truth is due to terrior and cultivation!
-In this brief blog, we'll focus on cultivation.
+Here we’ll cover matcha and tencha on a profound level — from seedling to milling.
+Every step of tea processing is intentional in Japanese green tea culture.
+That’s why we think it’s essential to learn more about tencha and how to appreciate this less-known yet equally delightful green tea.

 The tradition of growing matcha is a noble art.
-There are many factors deciding the quality of the end result of a masterpiece matcha, but a major element is the cultivation of Tencha [碾茶].
+There are many factors deciding the quality of the end result of a masterpiece matcha, but the defining element is the cultivation of Tencha [碾茶].

 The shade-growing method was invented about 400 years ago when Uji region producers realized that fields that were shaded from the sun by their natural environment (trees etc.) produced mellower flavors than the fields exposed to direct sunlight.
 By artificially shading their fields, the producers were able to imitate nature and give their teas a mellow, umami rich flavor without having to relocate the tea bushes.